Skip to main content

 Reviews indicate that the game lacks significant character development and engaging dialogue, suggesting that players seeking these elements should look to alternatives like Baldur's Gate for a more fulfilling experience.

-• “I love how the choices I make influence the growth and evolution of my character throughout the story.”
+• “I love how the choices I make impact the character's growth and relationships throughout the game.”

 • “If you want character development and dialogue, nope - go play Baldur's Gate instead.”